srikanth311/CarND-Capstone/README.md

 ### Udacity Capstone Project

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
+The developed software uses ROS (Robot Operating System) and allows to drive a car along testing tracks in the simulator and on the test site.
+Traffic light detection and classification, trajectory planning and control nodes were developed.

 ### Notes to Reviewer
 * Viktor Glebov (glebovv3105@gmail.com) - Team Lead